 Ventricular tachycardia (VT) is a life-threatening arrhythmia often seen in failing hearts or in the context of ischemia-related myocardial injury and scar.[1]
-Treatment for such VT often includes ablation of critical regions of the myocardium to prevent the reentrant circuit, and computational modeling has emerged as a powerful tool to inform ablation treatment.[2, 3] Patient-specific computational models can provide pre-operative insight into possible reentrant circuits, predict the success of proposed ablation strategies, and even estimate latent reentrant circuits that may arise after the dominant one is treated.[3]
-Recent studies exploring the use of radiation-based ablation of cardiac tissue further motivate increased application of computational models which can noninvasively predict putative ablation sites.[2]
+Treatment for such VT often includes ablation of critical regions of the myocardium to prevent the reentrant circuit, and computational modeling has emerged as a powerful tool to inform ablation treatment.[2, 3] Patient-specific computational models can provide preoperative insight into possible reentrant circuits, predict the success of proposed ablation strategies, and even estimate latent reentrant circuits that may arise after the dominant one is treated.[3]
+Recent studies exploring the use of radiation-based ablation of cardiac tissue further motivate increased application of computational models that can noninvasively predict putative ablation sites.[2]
 This rising popularity of such computational models demands improved understanding of the effects of uncertainty and variability of model inputs.

-Uncertainty quantification (UO) offers techniques to efficiently and robustly explore the effects of parameterized variability of the inputs of a model on the output.[4]
+Uncertainty quantification (UQ) offers techniques to efficiently and robustly explore the effects of parameterized variability of the inputs of a model on the output.[4]
 UQ has seen increased attention and application to biomedical modeling problems as it provides statistical expressions of the sensitivity of a model to various inputs and their inevitable uncertainties.
-[5] Patient-specific models of VT have a large number of input parameters, including descriptions of the cellular ionic currents in healthy, fibrotic, and scarred tissue, bulk extra- and intracellular conductivity values, and many more, all of which are associated with some degree of uncertainty and variability.[3]
-Uncertainty quantification in this context can be difficult because of the number of inputs and because of the likelihood that changes to these parameters could drastically change the path of a VT circuit.
-It remains challenging to identify outputs of models outputs which are both sufficiently detailed to provide insight into the behavior of the model given input uncertainty while also remaining consistent enough to produce interpretable UQ outputs.
+[5] Patient-specific models of VT have a large number of input parameters, including descriptions of the cellular ionic currents in healthy, fibrotic, and scarred tissue; bulk extra- and intracellular conductivity values; and many more, all of which are associated with some degree of uncertainty and variability.[3]
+Uncertainty quantification in this context can be difficult because of the number of inputs and the likelihood that changes to these parameters could drastically change the path of a VT circuit.
+It remains challenging to identify models outputs that are both sufficiently detailed to provide insight into the behavior of the model given input uncertainty and sufficiently robust to be usable as UQ inputs.
+For example, the path of a reentrant arrhythmia through the ventricles may be a useful metric for interpretation; however, this metric may vary dramatically in a manner that is difficult to capture using UQ techniques.

 In the study we sought to address these challenges by narrowing the UQ focus to a select set of parameters and model outputs that could be reliably assessed in all simulations, regardless of VT morphology.
-As input parameters, we focused on variability in the conductivity of the fibrotic tissue defined in the border zone between healthy tissue and an infarct scar, as this region is a common clinical target for ablation therapies as it plays a key role in reentry.
+As input parameters, we focused on variability in the conductivity of the fibrotic tissue defined in the border zone between healthy tissue and an infarct scar.
+This region is a common clinical target for ablation therapies because it plays a key role in reentry.
 We applied forward parametric uncertainty quantification to assess the effect of varied intracellular conductivity in the fibrotic region in longitudinal, transverse, and normal directions on simulated VT in a human patient-specific model.
 Specifically, we explored the effect on activation maps of the final beat of a VT induction protocol as well as global metrics such as VT cycle length and duration of the VT.